-The Center for Bioenergy and Bioproducts (CBB) at Auburn University is seeking candidate for the position of Post-Doctoral Fellow.
+The Center for Bioenergy and Bioproducts (CBB) at Auburn University is seeking candidates for the position of Post-Doctoral Fellow.
 This is a benefits eligible, non-tenure track position.
 The appointment is for an initial period of one year, with the possibility of renewal up to a maximum of a four year period depending on performance and funding availability.
-The expected start date is July 1st, 2018.
+The expected start date is March 1, 2020.

 For questions regarding the position, please contact Dr. Sushil Adhikari, Director, Center for Bioenergy and Bioproducts and Professor of Biosystems Engineering Department, Auburn University at 334-844-3543 or by email: firstname.lastname@example.org.